mikeevstropov/vuex-loopback/README.md

 );
 ```

-*The second argument is not required but you can patch the data of new document.*
+*The second argument is not required but you can patch the data of new item.*

 State of `tempItem` now is: